dofuuz/dofuuz.github.io/_posts/2024-03-17-dimidium-terminal-color-scheme.md

 The adjusted colors include out-of-gamut values like RGB(-32,266,128) that cannot be displayed on SDR displays.
 It's something like over/under-exposure clipping in photography.

-To fix this, first, let's Thanos the chroma difference.
+To fix this, first, let's halve the chroma difference.

 ```python
 # Normalize chroma